-Special safety precautions must be observed when using a chain saw because the chain runs at very high speeds and the cutters are extremely sharp.
+Special safety precautions must be observed to reduce the risk of personal injury when working with a chain saw because of the very high chain speed and very sharp cutters.

-It is important you read and understand the Instruction Manual before first use and keep the manual in a safe place for future reference.
-Non-observance of the Instruction Manual may result in serious or even fatal injury.
+It is important that you read the instruction manual before first use and keep it in a safe place for future reference.
+Nonobservance of the instruction manual may result in serious or even fatal injury.

-General compliance
+General